-The closing of the Transactions is subject to certain conditions, including the effectiveness of the shareholder approval of the Reverse Stock Split, the Reincorporation and the Transactions, delivery of certain certificates and opinions and other customary conditions.
+The closing of the Transactions is subject to the Company's re-organization which includes among other things, the effectiveness of the shareholder approval of the Reverse Stock Split, the Reincorporation and the Transactions, delivery of certain certificates and opinions and other customary conditions.

-We expect to file the Certificate of Amendment to effect the reverse Stock Split and to reincorporate from Florida to Maryland immediately prior to the consummation of the Transactions.
+The Company expects to file the Certificate of Amendment to effect the reverse Stock Split and to reincorporate from Florida to Maryland immediately prior to the consummation of the Transactions.